evanseitz/POLARIS/README.md

 # README
 ## POLARIS: Path of Least Action Recursive Survey

-This repository contains the software implementation for our paper **POLARIS: path of least action analysis on energy landscapes** (Seitz, Frank, doi: 10.1021/acs.jcim.9b01108).
+This repository contains the software implementation for our paper **POLARIS: path of least action analysis on energy landscapes** (Seitz, Frank; doi: 10.1021/acs.jcim.9b01108).
 It contains tools to apply the discussed methods to energy landscapes.

 ### Installation
 1. Install latest version of Anaconda: https://www.anaconda.com/download/